Guadalupe Correa-Cabrera

 $200,000.00 (18 months, starting April 2015)

-Research fellow at the Freie Universität Berlin (Free University of Berlin) - Desigualdades.net project (June–August 2013)
+Research fellow at the Freie Universität Berlin - Desigualdades.net project (June–August 2013)

 Drugs, Security and Democracy (DSD) Post-doctoral Fellowship (August 2011-July 2012)